Saturday, March 10, 2012

 1985: "Missing You", Diana Ross's tribute to the late Marvin Gaye, was #1 on the R&B chart for a third week.

 1985: REO Speedwagon earned a second career #1 with "Can't Fight This Feeling", bumping off Wham's "Careless Whisper", which had been there for three weeks.
 Glenn Frey was up to #3 with "The Heat Is On", swapping spots with "California Girls" by David Lee Roth.
-Madonna moved from 18-5 with "Material Girl' in just its fifth week while the other new Top 10 songs were Julian Lennon's "Too Late for Goodbyes" and "Misled" by Kool & the Gang.
+Madonna moved from 18-5 with "Material Girl' in just its fifth week while the other new Top 10 songs were Julian Lennon's "Too Late For Goodbyes" and "Misled" by Kool and the Gang.

 1985: For the fifth week, "Careless Whisper" by Wham! topped the Adult Contemporary chart.